New Gods: Bibliography

 Outside of the original three Kirby titles, and those strictly labeled "New Gods", other characters from Kirby's Fourth World have had their own titles.
 Mister Miracle has had numerous other iterations of his own comic, and Orion was given his own title in 2000 that ended in 2002.
 The aforementioned Jack Kirby's Fourth World is another example, as is Takion, a New God not created by Kirby, but one that had his own series for seven issues in 1996.
 The New Gods and their concepts have at times played a central role in the DC Universe, in series such as Jim Starlin's Cosmic Odyssey.
-Particularly, the character Darkseid has been a major force in the DC Universe, and is one of the main villains in the various Superman titles.
+Particularly, the character Darkseid has been a major force in the DC Universe, and is a recurring antagonist in the various Superman titles.

 Tales of the New Gods

 "Tales of the New Gods" was a backup feature that began in John Byrne's Jack Kirby's Fourth World, and continued in Walt Simonson's Orion series.
 In the features for Jack Kirby's Fourth World, Byrne almost exclusively provided the pencils and text for the stories.
 In the features for the Orion title, Simonson often wrote the story, and fellow artists would, appropriately, provide the artwork; although on rare occasions, other writers would provide the script/story.
 Two backup stories, though not under the "Tales of the New Gods" banner, were printed when Byrne filled in as penciller on Orion for the main stories in issues #13 and #14, with Simonson providing writing and pencilling, and Bob Wiacek inking.